josephpung/project-4/README.md

 [Live Link (To be added asap)](www.potato.com)
 ### Description
-Not sure if the place you want to eat at has seats?
-Tired of waiting for staff to serve you a menu or bring you your bill?
+The service industry has not had the best in terms of technological advancements, an app to solve each problem, from queues to reservations to the traditional POS system.

-We bring you the solution, an all in one app that solves all of that.
+We bring to you the all in one, from payment to reservation to seeing the current orders or customers in the queue.
+No more walking from one end of the restaurant to the other just to check the POS, now you can do everything from one device.

 ### Team Members
 * [Yuki](https://github.com/yukitsuboniwa)